 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Epping is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Epping is a town of professionals, sales and office workers and construction workers and builders.
-There are especially a lot of people living in Epping who work in office and administrative support (10.78%), sales jobs (10.64%) and teaching (7.77%).
+Overall, Epping is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Epping who work in office and administrative support (11.25%), sales jobs (10.59%), and management occupations (9.98%).

 Also of interest is that Epping has more people living here who work in computers and math than 95% of the places in the US.